gimli/server-setup/README.md

 # Ubuntu Automated Server-setup

-This script is mainly for my vps users, to help the setup a brand new ubuntu 15.04 server. also i kinda got tired of setting up server.
+This script is mainly for my vps users, to help them setup a brand new ubuntu 15.04 server. also i kinda got tired of setting up servers.

 Supports: Ubuntu Server 15.04